 - Clownish behavior to get attention

-This playful nature makes them entertaining companions but also requires patience during training.
+This makes them entertaining—but also requires patience and structure.

 Intelligence and Trainability

-Boxers are intelligent but can be stubborn if training lacks structure or engagement.
+Boxers are intelligent but can be stubborn if training isn’t engaging.

 - Respond well to positive reinforcement